Nagendra1997/mesibo-documentation/livestreaming.md

 - Host the entire platform on your own premise with no additional cost.
 - Compliant with GDPR and HIPAA

 This article consists of two parts.
-In the first part, we will understand how group calling works by simply extending the concept of group messaging.
+In the first part, we will understand how group calling works by extending the concept of group messaging.
 In the next part, we will build a fully functional Zoom like conferencing application.
 You can try the [live demo](https://mesibo.com/livedemo) and download the source code from [github](https://github.com/mesibo)

 > **Disclaimer** : The Live Conferencing and Streaming APIs are currently under development for more platforms and will be continously updated.
-Please ensure that you are using the latest version of Mesibo APIs and refering to updated documentation
+Please ensure that you are using the latest version of Mesibo APIs and documentation.

 # How do Mesibo Live Platform APIs work?
-Mesibo has made it extremely simple to use and build with group calling and streaming APIs.
+Mesibo has made it simple to use and build with group calling and streaming APIs.
 Mesibo conferencing and streaming can be readily integrated with your existing applications which are using Mesibo messaging and call APIs.

-Mesibo APIs for conferencing, simply extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).
-So, there is absolutely no need to learn anything additional.
+Mesibo APIs for conferencing, extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).

 If you are not familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
 Feel free to skip ahead if you are already familiar with group messaging.
 ![group-messaging-calling](grp-msg-vs-call.jpg)